Skip to main content

 • The corresponding unstETH NFT will be burned

-Therefore, unstETH NFT only exists during the life cycle of request:
+Therefore, the unstETH NFT only exists during the request lifecycle:

 request create